VulcanWM/daily-dev-joke/README.md

 - Fetches a joke from an API everyday and edits this README

-**How did the programmer die in the shower?**
+**Why did the Python programmer not respond to the foreign mails he got?**
-*He read the shampoo bottle instructions: Lather.
-Rinse.
-Repeat.*
+*Because his interpreter was busy collecting garbage.*